Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDemos.md

    [OldNewRecogExp](OldNewRecogExp)          - A full old-new recognition experiment.
    [OpenGL4MatlabDemos](OpenGL4MatlabDemos)      - Subfolder: Demos on how to use MOGL [OpenGL](OpenGL) functions.
    [PanelFitterDemo](PanelFitterDemo)         - Demonstrate use of the builtin panel fitter.
+   [ProceduralColorGratingDemo](ProceduralColorGratingDemo) - Demo for fast drawing of color gratings.
    [ProceduralGaborDemo](ProceduralGaborDemo)     - Demo for fast drawing of Gabors via procedural textures.
    [ProceduralGarboriumDemo](ProceduralGarboriumDemo) - Same as [GarboriumDemo](GarboriumDemo), just with procedural gabor drawing.
    [ProceduralNoiseDemo](ProceduralNoiseDemo)     - Demo for fast drawing of noise patches via procedural texturing.